meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

 941 Hz      *         0           #           D
 ```

 There are online DTMF decoders available.
-I used the (DTMF detector)[https://github.com/ribt/dtmf-decoder] I found on Github.
-It samples the sound file at the rate you specify and dumps any information if finds at that index.
+I used the [DTMF detector](https://github.com/ribt/dtmf-decoder) I found on Github.
+It samples the sound file at the rate you specify and dumps any information it finds at that index.

 The following snippet of the output shows that the first few tones are `68971`